 The History Of Fringe Bangs

 When I was a little girl, I had Cleopatra bangs for the longest time.
 I always saw pictures of Cleopatra with blunt bangs and short hair.
 I hate to break it to you, but chances are that she more likely sported curls or wore a wig of curls.
-So, when did bangs really come around?
+So, when did bangs really come around and become a fashion?

 Bangs didn’t enter the hairstyle scene until the 1800s.
 That was the time when hair was cut short in the front and the rest was styled in tight curls.